SaromAndrade/TesteTecnicoABInBev/README.md

-# Ambev Developer Evaluation - Running with Docker Compose
+# ABINBEV Developer Evaluation - Running with Docker Compose
-This project is a web API application developed for developer evaluation at Ambev.
-It uses a set of Docker containerized services to provide a complete development environment, including a PostgreSQL database, a MongoDB database, a Redis cache, and a web interface for MongoDB management (Mongo Express).
+This project is a web API application developed for developer evaluation.
+It uses a set of Docker containerized services to provide a complete development environment, including a PostgreSQL database, a MongoDB database, and a web interface for MongoDB management (Mongo Express).

 ## Prerequisites
 Make sure you have the following installed on your system: